-West Marine is the largest specialty retailer of boating supplies and accessories, with nearly 300 company-operated stores in 38 states, Puerto Rico and Canada and five franchised stores in Turkey.
+West Marine is the largest specialty retailer of boating supplies and accessories, with nearly 250 company-operated stores in 38 states and Puerto Rico.

 The company has helped raise nearly $200,000 for the Leukemia & Lymphoma Society.

 The new CEO wants to get back to core markets, expand private-label products and look at international opportunities for the long term.

 Doug Robinson is out, as the company’s private-equity owners launch an executive search for a replacement.